 Sapphire’s Open Source Intelligence (OSINT) service is designed to enable an organisation to identify its digital footprint online and take a proactive approach to increase its cybersecurity.

-Sapphire’s specialist OSINT team is tasked with analysing the information in the public domain about employees, management teams, suppliers and partners.
-It uses this data to build a picture of susceptible individuals hierarchies and targeting packages, and improve organisational awareness.
+Sapphire’s OSINT team is tasked with analysing publically available information from common data sources about employees, management teams, suppliers, and partners.
+This enables them to build a picture of susceptible individuals’ hierarchies and targeting packages, and improve organisational awareness.